 Sunderland AFC prides itself on being inclusive and working with all supporters.

-We recognise that supporters with a disability may need assistance to fully enjoy the experience at the Stadium of Light and offer a variety of support, based on individual needs.
+We recognise that supporters with a disability may need assistance to fully enjoy the experience at the Stadium of Light and offer a variety of reasonable adjustments, based upon individual needs.

-Disabled supporters needing support or wishing to purchase tickets can contact Maureen on 0191 551 5156 or via email at email@example.com.
+Disabled supporters needing to book or enquire about accessible car parking spaces or wishing to purchase tickets can contact the general ticket office on 0191 5515264 or via email at email@example.com.

 *Proof of eligibility is required – please see the bottom of this article.